pubbelfiesch/SAHS/README.md

 - Lightweight linux basis (Alpine)
 - Network share for Windows, MacOs, Linux, using SMB, and next to nonexistant rights management
 - Backups via a secondary machine outside the local network (to be implemented)
-- Docker environment for services, without crazy network settings  <br>
+- Docker environment for services, without crazy network settings

 Most of them are ~~stolen~~ inspired from the excellent guide 3.0 of [dither8](https://dither8.xyz/guide/alpine-linux-nas-3/ "Link to dither8's website").
 This git repository is a backup in case his site is no longer available.

 # Step 0: Preconsiderations and architecture